+Teacher interview questions and answers.
 A teacher is a professional who can understand curriculum needs and design in-classroom educational activities to allow children of all ages to educate themselves.
 In short, a teacher is a person who helps students to acquire knowledge, competence, and virtue.
-Teachers can instruct on a variety of subject matter.
+Teachers can instruct on a variety of subjects.
 From history to math.
 Or from social studies to science.
 A teacher can work in a school both privately and publicly and educate students from grade levels K-12.
 And focus on subjects like language arts, science, math, English, and more.
 Teaching is one of the most popular jobs across the U.S., with more than 1.9 million jobs available each year.

 A teacher can be found within a preschool, elementary school, primary school, special education school, and more.
 A career professional in education is one that has a qualified teacher status and some previous in-classroom experience.

-here are varying types of school teachers that go by different job titles.
-Those include high school teacher, elementary teacher, elementary school teacher, preschool teacher, primary school teacher, private music teacher, headteacher, language arts teacher, English teacher, special education teacher, early childhood education teacher, and music teacher.
+There are varying types of school teachers that go by different job titles.
+Those include high school teacher, elementary teacher, elementary school teacher.
+And preschool teacher, primary school teacher, private music teacher, headteacher, language arts teacher.
+As well as English teacher, special education teacher, early childhood education teacher, and music teacher.
 While each job title shares similar duties, they may have specific requirements and duties associated with the focus area.

 Teachers are questioned by principals, faculty, and other administrators during the interview process.
 A teaching interview is unique in this sense since other jobs have the interviewer questioned by hiring managers.
-Here are the things that principals and staff will value from you, the educator, or teacher:
+Here are the things that principals and staff will value from you, the educator, or the teacher.

 Teaching skills and abilities: It’s important for principals and faculty to hire teachers who have classroom experience.
 Having any previous in-classroom teaching experience is going to help you during the interview.
 For example, having previous student teaching experience.

 Technical abilities: Teachers now engage in technology more than they used to.
-Whether it’s using smart technology to embrace teaching, using data to help educate, or simply being familiar with technology in order to be more organized.
+And whether it’s using smart technology to embrace teaching, using data to help educate, or simply being familiar with technology to be more organized.

 Faculty ability: Teachers need to work together to educate students.
 Faculty members need to hold themselves accountable for working as a universal system.
 As principals interview a potential teacher, they want to learn how the future staff member can bring solidarity to children's education.

-Teamwork: While it may sound simple, teamwork is an important aspect of how a teacher or educator works with the school district, works with students, and utilizes resources available to them.
+Teamwork: While it may sound simple, teamwork is an important aspect of how a teacher or educator works.
+It decides how they work with the school district, students, and how they utilize resources available to them.
 For example, a special education teacher needs to be working with service provides or other aides to facilitate progress for a student with disabilities.
 While teamwork may sound simple, it's vital for educators.

 Data proficiency: Data in the classroom is more than test-taking.
 Data proficiency is about using multiple learning methods and seeing how students respond.
-For a special education teacher, this provides "data" and "insights" that can inform a student's IEP.
-Or can assist in speaking with the parents about creating a more inclusive relationship between the educator and the parents.
+This special education teacher provides "data" and "insights" to inform a student's IEP.
+It can also help speak with the parents about creating a more inclusive relationship between the educator and the parents.

 Accountability: Teachers need to develop high-quality and informed lesson plans.
 Administrators rely on the educator to provide these lesson plans and make calibrations to their teaching methods based on data and insights.
 An ESL teacher or special education teacher will have a more challenging time putting together these lesson plans.